Cicada HTB Walkthrough Link to heading

 This indicates an Active Directory (AD) environment, which suggests possible attacks related to SMB, Kerberos, and LDAP.

-Step 2: Enumerating SMB Shares
+Step 2: Enumerating SMB Shares Link to heading

 Next, we check for accessible SMB shares: